chadali/SiteStream/readme.md

 * Research how to stream audio, possibly from Youtube itself using youtube-dl package
 * Research what all the ffmpeg command arguments are doing actually
 * Research why flask debug/production environment is bad and the purpose of GUnicorn + Gevent

+### May 8, 2019

+Big thanks to [Miguel](https://blog.miguelgrinberg.com/post/flask-video-streaming-revisited/page/0) for the template

+* Learned how Python works with OOP, fixed so that only one background thread runs for multiple clients.
+* Gunicorn is just a better production tool.
+* Gevent allows by defaults thousands of threads.
+Miguel added time.sleep(0) to allow for it, not sure how it works.
+* Need to fix ffmpeg stream getting stuck at a certain frame.
+Again, study parameters and maybe add reconnect parameters.